MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-machine-learning-services-windows-install-sql-2022.md

 ## Install runtimes and packages

-Beginning with [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)], runtimes for R, Python, and Java, are no longer shipped or installed within SQL Setup.
+Beginning with [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)], runtimes for R, Python, and Java are no longer shipped or installed with SQL Server setup.
 Instead, use the following sections to install your custom runtimes and packages.

 ### Install R